AyeAreEm/impulse/README.md

 - Decorators (run - run a function immediately after creation)

 ## Syntax
+-- Note: Take a look at the `hello_world.imp` file to see recently added features in action --<br>

 A big inspiration fo Impulse's syntax is Odin and Jai with some C. Simplistic minimalism as I would call it.
 The main jist of Impulsive is if you're declaring, it goes `<TYPE> <NAME>: <VALUE>`.
 If you're reading it's `<NAME><TYPE?>: <VALUE>`
 <br>